edited.png)

 The EndoMAP is NutriPATH’s most comprehensive at-home dried urine test, offering a full assessment of hormonal, metabolic and environmental factors that influence hormone health.
 It provides detailed insights into four major hormone pathways: oestrogen, androgens, progesterone and glucocorticoids - giving a complete picture of hormone production, metabolism and clearance.
 The panel also includes organic acids, endocrine disruptors and heavy metals, helping identify deeper drivers of hormonal imbalance.

-Best suited for women with endometriosis, painful or heavy periods, chronic pelvic pain, PMS/PMDD, fertility concerns, bloating, inflammation, mood swings or complex hormonal symptoms.
-Ideal when deeper insight is needed beyond standard hormone blood tests.
+Women with endometriosis, PCOS, painful or heavy periods, PMS/PMDD, fertility concerns, bloating, inflammation, mood changes, or complex hormonal symptoms.
+Ideal when standard blood tests are normal but symptoms persist.

 -